Jobber vs Housecall Pro: Which Invoices Get Paid Faster? (Layout Psychology)

 The Housecall Pro Reminder System

+Functionally identical to Jobber with one addition: text message reminders in addition to email.
 Some customers ignore emails but respond to texts.
 Having both channels increases effectiveness.
-According to contractor experiences, text reminders get 40-50% higher response rates than email alone because texts have 98% open rates versus 20-30% for emails.
+According to contractor experiences, text reminders get 40–50% higher response rates than email alone because texts have 98% open rates versus 20–30% for emails.

 Collection Rate Improvements

-A Chicago, Illinois plumbing contractor (Contractor Talk forum, January 2026): “Before automation, I had $22,000 in outstanding receivables over 30 days old.
-I hated calling people for money—felt awkward and desperate.
+Contractors report automated reminders increasing collection rates 25–35% without personal intervention.
+A Chicago plumbing contractor (Contractor Talk forum, January 2026): “Before automation, I had $22,000 in outstanding receivables over 30 days old.
+I hated calling people for money — felt awkward and desperate.
 After setting up automated reminders in Jobber, my 30+ day receivables dropped to $7,000 in 90 days.
 The software collected $15,000 I would have written off because I was too uncomfortable to chase it.”

 ↑ Back to Navigation